T-racey/100-days-of-code/log.md

 ### Day 2: March 2nd 2023

+**Today's Progress**:
+Tasks 15 - 34

 Carried out Freecodecamp ‘Responsive Web Design’ Tasks 15 - 34.
 Learnt about inserting links to a photo and how to improve accessibility of the image added with an alt attribute.
 Also tackled inserting sections, ordered and unordered lists, figure elements, figure captions and how to emphasize words with a strong element.

+**Thoughts:**

 I was very 'cold' at the start and took a while to warm up and recall from task 14, how to insert image links.
 Practice, practice, practice!

+### Day 3: March 3rd 2023

+**Today's Progress**:
+Tasks 35 - 46

+Today I added a web form to collect information, actions, input elements, type and action attributes, radio buttons and id attributes.

+**Thoughts:**

+Will this all stick??!!
+Got tied up in knots over capitals and spaces!